 Students will not be allowed to enroll in any history or psychology course until they meet the passing criteria at the RDG085 level.

 B. English Placement Policy

 Entering students are required to address any writing deficiencies during their first semester of enrollment at EOCC.
-Students scoring 41 or below on the ASSET test or 69 or below on the COMPASS test will be required to take either ENG092 or ENG093.
+Students scoring 69 or below on the COMPASS test will be required to take either ENG092 or ENG093.